-Scottish Enterprise’s purpose is to create more, better jobs that nurture shared wealth and collective wellbeing.
+The purpose of Scottish Enterprise is to create more, better jobs that nurture shared wealth and collective wellbeing.

-Their Objective is, therefore, to develop an approach that focuses on:
+Their objective is to develop an approach that focuses on:

 - The quality of jobs they help create and safeguard through inclusive and sustainable growth

 - How inclusive and sustainable growth helps tackle inequality